This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Isn’t it great that one of the ransom demands is for you to have fun?

-Reward yourself for all your effort in life by using the Play bucket.
+Reward yourself by using the Play bucket.
 Put 10% of your net income into this bucket and spend it all, ideally every month.
-If you need to save up longer for certain Play expenditures, then spend all of the money in your Play bucket every three months.
+If you need to save up longer for certain Play expenditures, spend all the money in your Play bucket every three months.

 “Make sure this is money you really enjoy spending!” – Kieron Sweeney

-Play covers a wide variety of areas and activities.
-These can include restaurants, fun activities, and travel.
-This is money that you ought to really look forward to spending.
+Play covers a wide variety of things, such as restaurants, fun activities, and travel.
+This is money that you ought to look forward to spending.
 Get creative!

 Ransom Demand #6: Giving